CONTACT: Marijuana Policy Project Mike Meno, MPP assistant director of communications 202-905-2030 or mmeno@mpp.org

 Mike shared a delightful story with the aftrlife mailing list:

-and the leaves swirled about everywhere but on the ground.
+A close friend of mine drives a bus for the community transit in the Skagit.
+His route takes him by Tom's place.
+One particular windy afternoon, or as he puts it, "Must have been blowin' 50 60 miles per hour.
+The trees were bending over and the leaves swirled about everywhere but on the ground.
 There was Tom and his wife.
 Running around with rakes, laughing so loud I could hear them on the bus."
+Just a little story I thought everyone would like."

-If you want to be a part of the conversation just go over to http://groups.yahoo.com/group/aftrlife/ and Join the Yahoo Group.
+Mike If you want to be a part of the conversation just go over to http://groups.yahoo.com/group/aftrlife/ and Join the Yahoo Group.

 "Reality is subjective, and there's an unenlightened tendency in this culture to regard something as 'important' only if 'tis sober and severe.
 Sure and still you're right about your Cheerful Dumb, only they're not so much happy as lobotomized.
 But your Gloomy Smart are just as ridiculous.
 When you're unhappy, you get to pay a lot of attention to yourself.
 And you get to take yourself oh so very seriously.
 Your truly happy people, which is to say, your people who truly like themselves, they don't think about themselves very much.
 Your unhappy person resents it when you try to cheer him up, because that means he has to stop dwellin' on himself and start payin' attention to the universe.
 Unhappiness is the ultimate form o' self-indulgence. "